Fri Dec 02, 2016

 The event honored dozens of students whose excellence and leadership were recognized with scholarships and awards at the campus, state, and national levels.
 The following is a brief selection from the evening’s presentations.

-Leon Levy & Family Scholarship
+Leon Levy and Family Scholarship

 Learning how to solve problems and think critically—using course content as the vehicle to apply these skills—is one evolving goal of the UCSF School of Pharmacy doctor of pharmacy (PharmD) curriculum, according to the School’s dean, B. Joseph Guglielmo PharmD, in an interview posted April 12, 2016, in Pharmacy Times.